amazon-archives/aws-full-stack-template/README.md

 3. Continue through the CloudFormation wizard steps
     1. Name your stack, e.g. MyGoalsApp
-    2. Name your S3 bucket (must be lowercase and has to unique across all existing bucket names in Amazon S3).
+    2. Name your S3 bucket (must be lowercase and has to be unique across all existing bucket names in Amazon S3).
 See [bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev//BucketRestrictions.html#bucketnamingrules).
     3. Provide a project name (must be lowercase, letters only, and **under ten characters**).
 This is used when naming your resources, e.g. tables, etc.
     4. After reviewing, check the blue box for creating IAM resources.
 4. Choose **Create stack**.
 This will take ~15 minutes to complete.
 5. Once the CloudFormation deployment is complete, check the status of the build in the [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) console and ensure it has succeeded.
-5. Sign into your application
+6. Sign into your application
     1. The output of the CloudFormation stack creation will provide a CloudFront URL (in the **Outputs** table of the stack details page).
 Click the link or copy and paste the CloudFront URL into your browser.
     2. You can sign into your application by registering an email address and a password.
 Choose **Sign up to explore the demo** to register.
 The registration/login experience is run in your AWS account, and the supplied credentials are stored in Amazon Cognito.
 *Note: given that this is a demo application, we highly suggest that you do not use an email and password combination that you use for other purposes (such as an AWS account, email, or e-commerce site).*